HITECHCRIME/HC_SG140_Satsu_MOTH_X_SATSU_EP/README.md

 poner bombas en los oídos
 hacer bombes de ir

-Solitary people
+All solitary people
 carry bombs
 in their ears,
 make the bombs
 for people to see
 make bombs go
-a trigger from emo-tion
+trigger emotions
+and disappear

+Click clock shotgun goes
+3 prayers done but for them

 Todas personas solitarias
 llevar bombas en sus oídos